simonjoom/material-gatsby/content/instructor/en/florian.md

 date: "2018-07-02"
 ---

-### Olivier's description
+### Florian's description
-Olivier is a competent ski instructor, he speaks a bit of russian, Skiscool hired him at many time and his customers was everytimes satisfied of their journey.
+A passion, a pleasure.
+We are privileged to be able to practice it in our valley.

-Teaching, progression, discovery, off-piste, competition ...
-Any age, any level.
+It's not only a sport but also a way to find yourself in a unique environment, in contact with nature.
-Perfect knowledge of the ski area of the 3 valleys.
+Skiing well requires a lot of patience and perseverance.

-Former high level skier, I will be able to make you discover or rediscover the ski and the ski area in complete safety.
+Florian is a competent ski instructor, he speaks fluently english, Skiscool hired him at many time and his customers was everytime satisfied of their journey.

 * English, French speaking.
 * 10 years experience in teaching and coaching.